Overview

 Payment Card

-If you enroll in a Health Care FSA, Limited Purpose FSA, Health Savings Account, and/or Parking Account, you will receive a payment card from the administrator for these accounts.
+If you enroll in a Health Care FSA, Limited Purpose FSA, Dependent Day Care Account, Health Savings Account, Parking Account and/or Transit Account, you will receive a payment card from the administrator.
 If you enroll in multiple accounts (for example: Limited Purpose FSA and Health Savings Account), you will be issued one payment card to use for both accounts.

 Contact the administrator to request a new payment card.